omeka/omeka-s-enduser/docs/modules/hierarchy.md

 	- Documents
 	- Photographs.

-Remember that item sets, resource classes, and templates can help you provide multiple points of organization and context for your items.
+Remember that item sets, resource classes, and templates can also help you provide multiple points of organization and context for your items.

 ## Create a hierarchy